Football in Ivory Coast: Clubs

 Ivory Coast clubs have won 6 continental trophies: two in the African Champions League, three Cup victories and a cup success of the African Football Confederation.

 It should be added that Ivory Coast has also won several small subregional tournaments (West Africa) in the club or with its national team.
 In particular the tournaments of the Council of the Agreement those of ECOWAS or those organised by the UFOA, the Union of the West African Football federations.

 Women's football

 The women's national team qualified for the 2015 FIFA Women's World Cup.

+Support

+Twitter research from 2015 found that the most popular English Premier League club in Ivory Coast was Chelsea, with 35% of Ivorian Premier League fans following the club, followed by Arsenal (23%) and Manchester United (15%).